norswap/norswap.github.io/.factory/posts/2016-11-09-0-deep-neural-pathways.md

 [a guy learning to ride an inverse bicycle][bicycle] that turns right when you steer left and vice-versa.
 Turns out it's amazingly hard.
 But after eight months, he got it.
-And guess what: after a while he couldn't ride the normal bicycle anymore -- he had to try 20 minutes for it to come bad.
+And guess what: after a while he couldn't ride the normal bicycle anymore -- he had to try 20 minutes for it to come back.

 [bicycle]: https://www.youtube.com/watch?v=MFzDaBzBlL0

 So what he did was not that he became more flexible: he overwrote a set of baked circuitry with another set.
-I don't know what the moral is, but it certainly makes you think.
+I don't know what the moral of the story is, but it certainly makes you think.